-- 7 And the thinking, as you understood it behind 168 Q. 8 Mr. O'Brien's approach to advanced triage, to use that label, was what?
-Was he recognising that patients 9 falling into routine and urgent categories were 10 11 unlikely to be seen given the waiting list conditions 12 for some time and, therefore, it was, from his 13 perspective, necessary to engage in this in-depth 14 approach to avoid morbidity or risk? - 15 I can't tell you precisely what his thought process Α. 16 was, but it would be my view that we didn't have the 17 time or the resource to be doing virtual consultations for the number of referrals that were coming in to the 18 19 department, and the patients who needed tests expedited 20 were those patients that you thought had a significant clinical issue, either it was a potential cancer or it 21 22 was a concerning benign urological complaint that 23 needed to be seen promptly.
-So those are the kind of 24 patients that I would have addressed with advanced 25 triage in the way of requesting imaging or expediting 26 their appointment, but I would not have been phoning 27 them. - 28 169 Q. Yes.
-You have preferred both in your response to us 29 and in your evidence to Dr. Chada, that the issue of triage was frequently discussed.
-Mr. O'Brien would frequently express the view that he did not have enough time to complete triage of new referrals during his week on-call, or his week as urologist of the week, and that the response from some of you at the meetings, and perhaps you've just outlined a moment or two ago, was that the style of working and organisation on the part of Mr. O'Brien was generating the problem.
+1 referrals, you simply need to triage the referral.
+If 2 you want to request a scan, request the scan, and let 3 the patient know that you've done so by writing them a 4 letter.
+You don't need to phone everybody and do it in 5 that manner".
+So we'd a difference of opinion as to 12:55 6 how things should be done.
+7 168 Q. And the thinking, as you understood it behind 8 Mr. O'Brien's approach to advanced triage, to use that 9 label, was what?
+Was he recognising that patients 10 falling into routine and urgent categories were 12:55 11 unlikely to be seen given the waiting list conditions 12 for some time and, therefore, it was, from his 13 perspective, necessary to engage in this in-depth 14 approach to avoid morbidity or risk?
+15 Α. I can't tell you precisely what his thought process 12:56 16 was, but it would be my view that we didn't have the 17 time or the resource to be doing virtual consultations 18 for the number of referrals that were coming in to the 19 department, and the patients who needed tests expedited 20 were those patients that you thought had a significant 12:56 21 clinical issue, either it was a potential cancer or it 22 was a concerning benign urological complaint that 23 needed to be seen promptly.
+So those are the kind of 24 patients that I would have addressed with advanced 25 triage in the way of requesting imaging or expediting 12:56 26 their appointment, but I would not have been phoning 27 them.
+28 169 Q. Yes.
+You have preferred both in your response to us 29 and in your evidence to Dr. Chada, that the issue of